ashvardanian/SimSIMD/README.md

 ```

 Other numeric types and precision levels are supported as well.
-For double-precsion floating-point numbers, use `Float64Array`:
+For double-precision floating-point numbers, use `Float64Array`:

 ```js
 const vectorA = new Float64Array([1.0, 2.0, 3.0]);